 ENGR 302.
 Mechanical Engineering Tools.
 Introduction to the fundamentals of machine tool and computer tool use and fabrication techniques.
-Students work with a variety of tools including the band-saw, milling machine, and lathe.
+Students work with a variety of tools including the band-saw, gas metal arc welder, milling machine, and lathe.
 Instruction is given on MATLAB and CAD and assignments are project-oriented.
-Prerequisite: 290. .5 unit.
+Prerequisite: 190. .5 unit.